ajgifford/keepwatching-doc/pages/manageAccount.md

 3. Follow the link in the email to complete verification
 4. Return to the page to see the updated verification status

+## Preferences

+Click the preferences icon (gear) next to your account name to configure application settings.

+**Preferences include:**
+- **Theme Selection**: Choose between Light, Dark, or Auto theme
+  - Light: Always use light theme
+  - Dark: Always use dark theme
+  - Auto: Automatically match your system theme preference
+- **Email Preferences**: Configure email notifications
+  - Weekly Digest: Receive weekly summary emails (requires verified email)

+The preferences dialog allows you to customize your viewing experience across all devices.
+Changes are saved when you click the "Save" button.

+**Note**: Email preferences require a verified email address to enable.

 ## Account Statistics
 Click the statistics icon next to your account name to view comprehensive account-wide analytics.

 **Account Statistics include:**
+- **Base Statistics**: Core metrics including:
   - Overall episode watch progress across all profiles
   - Total number of profiles, unique shows, and movies
   - Watch status breakdowns for shows and movies
   - Genre and streaming service distributions
   - Content breakdown charts

+- **Enhanced Statistics**: Advanced analytics including:
+  - **Velocity Metrics**: Watch rate and episode velocity over time
+  - **Timeline Analysis**: Watch history and activity patterns over time
+  - **Binge Patterns**: Consecutive watch sessions and binge-watching behavior
+  - **Streaks**: Longest watch streaks and consistency tracking
+  - **Time-to-Watch Analysis**: How quickly you watch content after adding it
+  - **Seasonal Trends**: Viewing patterns by season and time of year
+  - **Milestones**: Achievements and viewing milestones reached
+  - **Content Depth**: Genre preferences and streaming service distribution
+  - **Content Discovery**: How you discover and add new content
+  - **Abandonment Risk**: Shows at risk of being abandoned
+  - **Unaired Content**: Tracking of upcoming and unaired episodes
+  - **Profile Comparisons**: Compare viewing patterns across profiles

+The statistics are fetched in parallel and displayed in an interactive dashboard with charts and visualizations powered by the KeepWatching UI library.

 ![Manage Account Screenshot Account Stats Image](../images/manageAccount/manage_account_accounts_stats.png)

+## Deleting Your Account

+The delete account feature allows you to permanently remove your account and all associated data.

+**To delete your account:**
+1. Click the delete icon (trash) next to your account name
+2. A confirmation dialog will appear
+3. Type your exact account name to confirm deletion
+4. Click "Delete Account" to proceed

+**Important Warnings:**
+- Deleting your account removes ALL data including all profiles and watch history
+- This action is PERMANENT and cannot be undone
+- The delete button is only enabled when you correctly type your account name
+- You will be logged out immediately after deletion

 ## Profile Management